Immigration Fraud Enforcement Is Escalating — Are Your Petitions Audit-Ready?

 📩 If you or your clients need support preparing solid, audit-ready filings — or reviewing past petitions for potential risk exposure — I’m always happy to help.

-Permitted to practice in all immigration courts in the United States
+Practice limited to U.S. immigration and nationality law.
+Admitted to practice law in California.
+Permitted to practice in all immigration courts in the United States and all consulates in the world.

 Copyright 2024, Denizen Immigration PC, Privacy Policy